mxmstr/splitscreenme-nucleus/CONTRIBUTING.md

     `git clone https://github.com/JoeyJoeJoeShabadooFork/splitscreenme-nucleus`

-4) Navigate to the top-level of the folder that was just created as part of the cloning process (genearlly "splitscreenme-nucleus").
+4) Navigate to the top-level of the folder that was just created as part of the cloning process (generally "splitscreenme-nucleus").
 5) Update the submodules to make sure that all submodule dependencies are downloaded and up-to-date by running the following command:

     `git submodule update --init --recursive`